algolia/hackcopter/README.md

 ## Rules

-This contest is all about creativity.
-You are being given one drone, we provide you accessories, we expect from you to be CREATIVE.
+This contest is all about team work and creativity.
+You are being given one drone, one area, we provide you accessories, we expect you to be CREATIVE.

 Play with the drone and think about a cool 1, 2 or 3 minutes flight where you will demonstrate what you managed to achieve with the drone.